What Small-Business Owners Need to Know About FICA Taxes

 When is FICA deductible in a tax return?

-You might also see money related to your FICA tax contribution on a tax return if you have overpaid into Social Security on income over the $147,000 taxable minimum.
+You might also see money related to your FICA tax contribution on a tax return if you paid into Social Security on income over the $147,000 taxable minimum.

 While the FICA tax may not be something you’re familiar with, it’s important to know that this act requires you (as an employer) and your employees to contribute 7.65% of your gross earnings every year.
 These contributions go toward Social Security disability insurance, and the Medicare tax, and should be taken out of each paycheck on top of federal and state income taxes.
 A great way to stay on top of FICA withholdings is to use a payroll software that automatically calculates deductions, and to double-check your work with an accountant or accounting software.